 #10.
 Consumer Discretionary

-Consumer discretionary are those products which are not needed by people, but people buy them out of choice.
-People do not buy this type of goods regularly, and they even sometimes delay the purchase of such products if they are tight on budget or in a bad financial position.
+Consumer discretionary are those products that are not needed by people, but people buy them out of choice.
+People do not buy these types of goods regularly, and they even sometimes delay the purchase of such products if they are tight on budget or in a bad financial position.

-Profits of companies which produce such goods get affected when a recession hits and rises during the surge season.
-Examples of consumer discretionary goods are footwears, luxury goods, electronics, automobiles, house renovation, art, and entertainment, etc.
+The profits of companies that produce such goods get affected when a recession hits and rises during the surge season.
+Examples of consumer discretionary goods are footwear, luxury goods, electronics, automobiles, house renovation, art, entertainment, etc.

 #11.
 Substitute Goods

-Chewing gums or laptops of different brands are substitutes goods of one another.
+Chewing gums or laptops of different brands are substitute goods for one another.

 #12.
 Durable goods

-Durable goods are those goods which can’t be consumed all at once.
-These goods once bought ca last for a long period, and there is no need to buy these goods frequently.
+Durable goods are those goods that can’t be consumed all at once.
+These goods once bought can last for a long period, and there is no need to buy these goods frequently.

 Examples of these goods are land, household equipment, furniture, house construction, furniture, jewelry, books, machines, appliances, etc.